csvurt/stl-reader/README.md

 The returned *vn* array is a Float32Array that contains interleaved vertex normal data, like so, [Vx, Vy, Vz, Nx, Ny, Nz, ...] and so on.
 This is ideal for directly passing to a vertex shader.
 The *v* and *n* arrays contain the vertices and normals separately.
-These can be use used with a library like [three.js](http://threejs.org/) for rendering.
+These can be used with a library like [three.js](http://threejs.org/) for rendering.

 The *read* function takes as input an ArrayBuffer.
 You can use the function